sqls-orm/sqls-rs/optional/README.md

 ### Usage:
-When using sql::Optional you are aware that the lib assumes:
+When using sql::Model you are aware that the lib assumes:
 - table name is a lowercase structure identifier
 - columns are attributes